-A superb example of the work of Heironymus Amati, son of Nicolo, this instrument's label is dated Cremona 1705.
-According to William E Hill's descripition, 'The back, in tow pieces, is of handsome wood marked by a small curl; that of the sides and head is less pronounced.
+A superb example of the work of Hieronymus Amati, son of Nicolo, this instrument's label is dated Cremona 1705.
+According to William E Hill's descripition, 'The back, in two pieces, is of handsome wood marked by a small curl; that of the sides and head is less pronounced.
 The table of pine of well-defined and rather open grain, the varnish of a golden-brown colour.
 The instrument is a handsome and well-preserved example of the maker's work.'

 The full measurements are as follows;

 Overall length 28 1/2 inches